-- There are no generic criteria.
+- 1.2 Course teams need to demonstrate that the curriculum is relevant to the title by reference to the established 'subject territory'. - 1.3 There are no generic criteria.
 Subjects have their own characteristics and approaches; consequently, the boundaries of 'subject territories' will vary.
 QAA's Subject Benchmark Statements provide useful guidance to support course teams in presenting their own justification for relevance.
 Where relevant, standards and frameworks of Professional, Statutory and Regulatory Bodies (PSRBs) may also provide useful guidance.
-In the vast majority of cases this should be straightforward. - Relevance is not a straitjacket course teams are encouraged to innovate and emphasise their own themes within the subject territory.
-Relevance will therefore be applied flexibly in keeping with subject conventions and the need to innovate. - 1.3 Distinctiveness.
-We need to ensure our courses are sufficiently distinct from one another to merit a separate title.
+In the vast majority of cases this should be straightforward. - 1.4 Relevance is not a straitjacket course teams are encouraged to innovate and emphasise their own themes within the subject territory.
+Relevance will therefore be applied flexibly in keeping with subject conventions and the need to innovate.